near-ndc/gov/framework-v1/gov-framework.md

 - Release Priorities for the Ecosystem for HoM.
 - Release Evaluation of Activities from HoM and TC.
 - Motion to block or overturn ongoing or existing decisions or policies.

-### Election Procedures

-- _Election Eligibility Requirements:_ OG SBT.
-- _Eligibility and Announcement:_ During the nomination period.
-- _Election Timeframe:_ 2 weeks.
-- _Onboarding Process:_ 1 week post-election
-- _Conflicts of Interest:_ Community members looking to assume positions should disclose all their relevant affiliations, as well as any other potential conflicts of interest.

 # **House of Merit (HoM)**